-Pregnancy is pretty amazing, isn’t it?
+Pregnancy and birth is pretty amazing, isn’t it?

+When you consider the miracle of conception.
 It’s pretty hard to believe that in just nine months you can create a newborn baby.

 If you’re currently counting down the weeks until your own baby arrives, you might be tracking your baby’s development with an app or pregnancy book, or even BellyBelly’s pregnancy week by week series.